*I should note if you want a more detailed description of my lessons from the WCPS please watch this video:

 There comes a time when you have to step away from work and re-center yourself.
 As a speaker there are moments where it is beneficial to step away from one project and focus on something else.

 5) Live your message.
 My speech was about the importance of the time we spend with family.
 For much of the speech I talk about how my professional aspirations robbed me of great moments with my family and friends.
 I vowed not to make that mistake again.
 I did not make the finals but had the opportunity to watch the top 10 in the world duke it out for title the next day.
 I also had the chance to take my wife and 3 month old son to the Cincinnati Zoo.
 I could not do both at once.
 I went to the zoo and don’t regret it at all.
 The memories were priceless and I I discovered the importance of consistently living my message.The World Championships of Public Speaking is one of the best vehicles for improving your speaking craft.
 I did not win the grand prize but what I learned in the process was 10x more valuable than any trophy.
 It made me a better speaker and more importantly, a better person.

-*Paul Artale is a keynote speaker, presentation coach and leadership trainer.
+Dr. Paul Artale is a motivational speaker and presentation coach who helps phenomenal people tell phenomenal stories.
 For more information on Paul please visit:

 #publicspeaking #presentationcoach #presentation #toastmasters #wcps #accreditedspeaker